madmachineio/docs/docs/overview/software/mm-sdk.md

 2. Press the **Download** button and wait for the onboard RGB LED to turn to steady **green**.
 3. A USB disk drive should be mounted on your computer
 4. Copy the `swiftio.bin` to the SD card root directory.
-5. Eject the USB drive and the program would run automatically.
+5. Eject the USB drive and the program will run automatically.